AviatrixSystems/Docs/Downloads/samlclient.rst

 At the end of the installation, please install the TUN TAP driver if you haven't done so earlier.

+Please note that the client uses the default browser, and Microsoft Edge is not supported

 *********
 Mac |mac|
 *********